Primary tabs

 Feedback

-Feedback on the student’s performance on their written examination, their oral presentation and their coursework results will be provided by the module leader; feedback on their research project progress will be provided by their research project supervisor.
+Feedback on the student’s performance will be provided by the module leader; feedback on their research project progress will be provided by their research project supervisor.

 Assessment